OneSciencePlace (OSP) is available today as a managed deployment. An open-source distribution for institutional self-hosting is planned.

 - Ongoing platform support and updates

 Each deployment is a collaboration between the OSP team and your project or institution.
+Roles can be adjusted based on your team's capacity and preferences — some projects prefer more local control, others prefer a more fully supported model.

 - The OSP software stack, hosted and operated by the OSP team